Processor supplementary capability: Historical reasoning

 By using a lowest common denominator strategy (avoiding use of processor supplementary capabilities), programs can be kept portable across all machines of the same architecture.

 CPU families affected

-Some popular processor architectures such as x86, 68000, and MIPS have seen many new capabilities introduced over several generations of design.
+Some popular processor architectures such as x86, 68000, Power ISA and MIPS have seen many new capabilities introduced over several generations of design.

 Some of these capabilities have then seen widespread adoption by programmers, spurring consumer upgrades and making the previous generations of processors obsolete.